EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 April 3, 2019.
 Charles.
 Would there be interest in a tutorial on pharmacometrics modeling at Stan Con?

+18 Apr 2019.
+Mining the Stan mailing list.
+Any other ideas?

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,